Lomekwi

-Lomekwi is an archaeological site located on the west bank of Turkana Lake in Kenya.
+Lomekwi is an archaeological site located on the west bank of Lake Turkana in Kenya.
 It is an important milestone in the history of human archaeology.
-An archaeological team from Stony Brook University in the United States discovered traces of Lomekwi by chance in July 2011, and made substantial progress four years after in-depth excavations.
+An archaeological team from Stony Brook University in the United States discovered traces of Lomekwi by chance in July 2011, and made substantial progress with four years of in-depth excavations.

-Artifacts excavated from Lomekwi date back to 3.3 million years ago, completely overturning the history of human use and tool making and advancing it by about 500,000 years.
-The most conspicuous among these cultural relics is a large stone tool with obvious traces of human processing.
-It looks like a cutting board, but its exact purpose is not clear yet.
+Artifacts excavated from Lomekwi date back to 3.3 million years ago, extending the history of human ancestral use and tool making about 500,000 years further than previously known.
+The most conspicuous among these cultural relics is a large stone tool with obvious traces of processing by human forebears.
+It looks like a cutting board, but its exact purpose is not clear.

-The artifacts from Lomekwi have a unique production method and are an independent production style.
+The artifacts from Lomekwi have a unique production method and are of independent production style.
 The archaeological team calls it Lomekwian.
-These tools, which are not highly processed, completely distinguish Australopithecus from other primates, and it is highly likely that ancient humans already had basic cognitive abilities.
+These tools, which are not highly processed, completely distinguish Australopithecus from other primates, and it is highly likely that ancient proto-humans already had basic cognitive abilities.